 We have openings in our Independence Program in the Twin Cities area.
-As an Independence Program Manager, you would be responsible for supervision and training of Direct Support Professionals, oversight of program services delivery, completion of required documentation and data collection, among other tasks assigned by the supervisor.
-This position functions as the representative and main point of contact for Direct Support Professionals working in the community, the individuals being served and the families, and team members’ who support them.
+As an Independence Program Manager, you would be responsible for supervision and training of Community Support Professionals and Community Support Specialists, oversight of program services delivery, completion of required documentation and data collection, among other tasks assigned by the supervisor.
+This position functions as the representative and main point of contact for Community Support Professionals and Community Support Specialists working in the community, the individuals being served and the families, and team members’ who support them.

 Pinnacle Services Inc. provides person-centered support to individuals with varying abilities and needs through residential services, in-home care, case management, and other supportive programs.
 We offer a highly collaborative work environment that centers on providing services of the highest quality to the people we serve.

 Schedule: Flexible scheduling which includes a blend of direct care and administrative work.
 All schedules include 15-20 hours of direct support.

 2 years of supervisory experience 3 years of direct care experience

 Must be able to read, write, and speak in an excellent manner.

 Must meet licensing requirements of the State and/ or County.

 Knowledge of the field of developmental disabilities, its practices and procedures, and the laws, rules, regulations, and guidelines pertaining to its operation.